Period (number theory): Definition

-An example of a real number that is not a period is given by Chaitin's constant Ω. Any other non-computable number also gives an example of a real number that is not a period.
-Currently there are no natural examples of computable numbers that have been proved not to be periods, however it is possible to construct artificial examples.
-Plausible candidates for numbers that are not periods include e, 1/, and the Euler–Mascheroni constant γ.

 Properties and motivation

-The periods are intended to bridge the gap between the algebraic numbers and the transcendental numbers.
-The class of algebraic numbers is too narrow to include many common mathematical constants, while the set of transcendental numbers is not countable, and its members are not generally computable.
+The periods are intended to bridge the gap between the well-behaved algebraic numbers, which form a class too narrow to include many common mathematical constants and the transcendental numbers, which are uncountable and apart from very few specific examples hard to describe.
+The latter are also not generally computable.

-The set of all periods is countable, and all periods are computable, and in particular definable.
+The ring of periods $\mathcal P$ lies in between the fields of algebraic numbers $\mathbb \overline{Q}$ and complex numbers $\mathbb C$ (ie $\mathbb \overline{Q}\sub \mathcal P\sub \mathbb C$) and is countable.
+The periods themselves are all computable, and in particular definable.

-Conjectures
+Periods include some of those transcendental numbers, that can be described in an algorithmic way and only contain a finite amount of information.

+Numbers known to be periods

+The following numbers are among the ones known to be periods:

+Open questions

 Many of the constants known to be periods are also given by integrals of transcendental functions.
 Kontsevich and Zagier note that there "seems to be no universal rule explaining why certain infinite sums or integrals of transcendental functions are periods".